networkx/networkx/doc/source/reference/api_1.6.rst

 - Use weight=None to consider all weights equally (unweighted case)

-- Use weight=True or weight='weight' to use the 'weight' edge atribute
+- Use weight='weight' to use the 'weight' edge atribute

 - Use weight='other' to use the 'other' edge attribute